-- Three reports should be submitted to the BTF: at the beginning of the project, after six months, and when the project is completed.
+- Three reports should be submitted to the BTF: at the beginning of the project, after twelve months, and when the project is completed.
 They will be featured in the BTF Newsletter and on the BTF website and therefore would need to be easily understood by a lay audience.

 - You must provide a final report and financial statement, including receipts, within four months of the project finishing.
 See below for details.

 - Following receipt of your research award, you may be invited to: